Pinterest Pixel

 Excel Column Numbering

-Method 5 – Switching Excel from A1 to R1C1 Style
+Method 5 – Change Style from A1 to R1C1

 Excel allows you to use two types of reference styles for cells in formulas: A1 (default) and R1C1.
-The R1C1 reference style uses numerical indices for both rows and columns, making it particularly useful for advanced formula writing, automation, and understanding relative references in a systematic way.
+The R1C1 reference style uses numerical indices for both rows and columns.
+It is useful for advanced formula writing, automation, and understanding relative references in a systematic way.

 STEP 1: Click on File.